adut24/holbertonschool-higher_level_programming/README.md

 - What is deserialization
 - How to convert a Python data structure to a JSON string
 - How to convert a JSON string to a Python data structure

+### 0x0C.
+Python - Almost a circle
+- What is Unit testing and how to implement it in a large project
+- How to serialize and deserialize a Class
+- How to write and read a JSON file
+- What is `*args` and how to use it
+- What is `**kwargs` and how to use it
+- How to handle named arguments in a function